diqube/diqube/docs/OperatingCluster.md

 When a query reaches one of the diqube servers in a cluster, it will in the end distribute the query to all cluster nodes that hold some part of the data of the table that is being queried.
 This means that first of all the data needs to be distributed in the cluster.

-Currently diqube uses a very simple approach to this: It expects the data of a table to be split beforehand and only a *shard* of the table to be presented to a single diqube server instance for loading.
-A *shard* (or better: *table shard*) contains the data of a set of consecutive rows of a table - it's basically one piece of a row-wise table starting from a specific row index and includes all data of all rows up to another specific row index.
+Currently diqube uses a very simple approach to this: It expects the data of a table to be split beforehand and one or multiple *shard(s)* of the table to be loaded by a single diqube server instance.
+A *shard* (or better: *table shard*) contains the data of a set of consecutive rows of a table - it's basically one piece of a row-wise table starting from a specific row index and includes all data of all columns up to another specific row index.
 This row index is called **row id** in diqube.
-Each diqube server can serve only *one* *table shard* of the same table currently (see #33), but serve table shards of multiple tables.
+Each diqube server can serve multiple shards of the same table at once.
+When loading data from JSON or CSV files directly, the data of each file will be loaded into a single shard.
+For "diqube" files (see below), this is different.
-After you have split the data of your table and created one file for each diqube server that should load the data, what you need additionally, is a `.control` file.
-The sample one currently is:
+After you have split the data of your table and created one or multiple file(s) for each diqube server that should load the data, what you need additionally is one/multiple `.control` file(s) (for each data file you need one control file).
+The sample one currently is (see [here](https://github.com/diqube/diqube/tree/master/diqube-server/data)):

 ```
 table=age